 The global coronavirus ("COVID-19") pandemic has caused disruptions in supply chains, affecting workforce, production and sales across the world, leading to disruptions and volatility in the global financial markets and economy.
-There remains considerable continuing uncertainty regarding the extent of the impact and the duration of the pandemic.
+Given the continuously evolving and unpredictable nature of the coronavirus, there remains considerable continuing uncertainty regarding the extent of the impact and the duration of the pandemic.
 The extent of the ultimate impact of COVID-19 on our operational and financial performance depends on the effect on our clients and vendors, all of which are uncertain at this time and cannot be predicted.
-Further discussion regarding the impact of the pandemic to our operations for the three months ended March 31, 2021 is provided within this MD&A section.
+Further discussion regarding the impact of the pandemic to our operations for the three and six months ended June 30, 2021 is provided within this MD&A section.

 Since March 2020, substantially all of our employees have been working from home.
-We are following the requirements and protocols published by the U.S. Centers for Disease Control, the World Health Organization and country, state and local governments.
+Recently we have begun a process of re-opening certain offices in stages on a limited basis.
+We continue to follow the requirements and protocols published by the U.S. Centers for Disease Control, the World Health Organization and country, state and local governments.
 We continue to serve our clients with the high level of service they have come to expect from us.
 Our transition to working from home has been successful and has not significantly affected our operations.

-While our results of operations, financial condition, and cash flows for the three months ended March 31, 2021 have not been materially affected, our Credibility business in our Finance & Risk business have been impacted by COVID-19 as discussed further within the revenue section of the MD&A. In addition, we continue to experience longer collection cycles for certain groups of customers.
+While our results of operations, financial condition, and cash flows for the three and six months ended June 30, 2021 have not been materially affected, our Credibility business in our Finance & Risk business has been impacted by COVID-19 as discussed further within the revenue section of MD&A. In addition, we continue to experience longer collection cycles for certain groups of customers.
 As a result, we considered our current expectations of future economic conditions, including the impact of COVID-19, when estimating our allowance for doubtful accounts.
-We made an immaterial increase to our allowance for doubtful accounts as of March 31, 2021, as a result of our current estimate of the impact COVID-19 will have on the collectability of our accounts receivable.

 Given the economic conditions, we continue to carefully monitor the COVID-19 pandemic and its impact on our business including, but not limited to, implementing additional operational processes to monitor customer sales and collections, taking precautionary measures to ensure sufficient liquidity and adjusting operations to ensure business continuity.
-While our productivity and financial performance for the three months ended March 31, 2021 have not been impacted materially by the pandemic, the ultimate impact will be difficult to predict and depends on, among many factors, the duration of the pandemic, the speed and nature of recovery and its ultimate impact to our customers, vendors, and the financial markets.
+While our productivity and financial performance for the three and six months ended June 30, 2021 have not been impacted materially by the pandemic, the ultimate impact will be difficult to predict and depends on, among many factors, the duration of the pandemic, the speed and nature of recovery and its ultimate impact to our customers, vendors, and the financial markets.
 While near-term uncertainty caused by the COVID-19 pandemic remains, we expect to see improvements in market conditions generally as vaccines become more widely available.
 The timing and availability of vaccines will be different around the world, and therefore we believe the pace of the recovery will vary by geography depending on both vaccine distribution and other macroeconomic factors.
 We will remain flexible so that we can adjust to near-term uncertainties while we continue to move forward.